bennettslin/bobtail_dominoes_app/PUZZLE_NOTES.md

 # TODO
 * Formatter util to show board as copyable string
+* Unit test for getBestPointedMoves that includes moveRank

 # Regular puzzle utils
 * Util takes in parameters